sourceperl/py.sensor/readme.txt

-"sensor.py" : Developper and Device Python3 class for exchange with TD platform "test.py"   : Test script for "sensor.py"
+"sensor.py" : Developer and Device Python3 class for exchange with TD platform "test.py"   : Test script for "sensor.py"

 You must create a file "private.py" in same directory as scripts before using it.